-Mr. Adams recently completed two years as a Resident Arts at the acclaimed Academy of Vocal Arts, where his performances included Valentin in Faust, Guglielmo in Così fan tutte, Lescaut in Manon, Tomsky in Pique Dame, Schaunard in La bohème, Taddeo in L’italiana in Algeri, and the Marquis in La traviata.
-In the summer of 2015, he joined the Santa Fe Opera for its productions of Rigoletto, La fille du regiment, and the world premiere of Higdon’s Cold Mountain as a member of the company’s prestigious Resident Artist Program.
-His previous performances include the Lackey in Ariadne auf Naxos, Corporal in La fille du regiment, as well as for the covers of Conte Almaviva in Le nozze di Figaro and Bion in Adamo’s Lysistrata with Fort Worth Opera; Presto in Les mamelles de Tirésias as well as scenes of the title role of Don Giovanni and Escamillo in Carmen with Wolf Trap Opera while a member of its studio program; and the title roles of both Eugene Onegin and Don Giovanni and the First Gangster in Kiss Me, Kate at the Seagle Music Colony.
-On the concert stage, he has sung Bach’s Cantata No. 29 and Handel’s Te Deum with the Fort Worth Symphony Orchestra.
+Mr. Adams completed two years as a Resident Artist at the Academy of Vocal Arts, where his performances included Valentin in Faust, Guglielmo in Così fan tutte, Lescaut in Manon, Tomsky in Pique Dame, Schaunard in La bohème, Taddeo in L’italiana in Algeri, and the Marquis in La traviata.
+He is a former Resident Artist of the Santa Fe Opera, having joined the company for its productions of Rigoletto, La fille du regiment, and the world premiere of Higdon’s Cold Mountain.
+His previous performances include the Lackey in Ariadne auf Naxos, Corporal in La fille du regiment, as well the covers of Conte Almaviva in Le nozze di Figaro and Bion in Adamo’s Lysistrata with Fort Worth Opera; Presto in Les mamelles de Tirésias as well as scenes of the title role of Don Giovanni and Escamillo in Carmen with Wolf Trap Opera while a member of its studio program; and the title roles of both Eugene Onegin and Don Giovanni and the First Gangster in Kiss Me, Kate at the Seagle Music Colony.
+He previously joined the Fort Worth Symphony for Bach’s Cantata No. 29 and Handel’s Te Deum.

-He was a 2015 winner of first place in the Gerda Lissner International Vocal Competition, Licia Albanese-Puccini Foundation International Vocal Competition, and the Mario Lanza Competition; the namesake award from the Nelson Eddy Foundation; third place in the Giulo Gari Foundation International Vocal Competition, and fifth place in the Loren L. Zachary Competition, an encouragement award winner of the Opera Index Competition.
-Additionally, he was a Metropolitan Opera National Council auditions semi-finalist in 2015.
+He was a 2018 grant winner from The William Matheus Sullivan Musical Foundation.
+Additionally, he was 2015 winner of first place in the Gerda Lissner International Vocal Competition, Licia Albanese-Puccini Foundation International Vocal Competition, and the Mario Lanza Competition; the namesake award from the Nelson Eddy Foundation; third place in the Giulio Gari Foundation International Vocal Competition, and fifth place in the Loren L. Zachary Competition, an encouragement award winner of the Opera Index Competition.
+He was a Metropolitan Opera National Council Auditions semi-finalist in 2015.